MatthewPattell/yii2-image-optimize/README.md

 Image optimizer Yii2
 ===========================
-Very simple extension for optimize your folders with images or images
+Very simple extension for optimize your folders with images or just images

 Installation
 ------------